What is an Executive Summary?

 Write it last.

-Once research is performed, there is work to be done in terms of packaging findings in a way that easily communicates the need for an altered strategy to leadership.
+Once your online survey is performed, there is work to be done in terms of packaging your findings to leadership in a way that easily communicates the need for a new strategy.
 The most straightforward way to do this is to create a business plan that includes all of your research, findings, and suggestions.
 This business plan naturally requires an executive summary.

 Capture the reader’s attention.